OSSTF Headquarters: A sustainable mass timber workplace

 Shared and arrival spaces, including a custom stone-finish reception desk, offer a bright, welcoming first impression.
 Offices are arranged around an outer band of workstations for transparency while flexible meeting rooms and distinctive kitchenettes reinforce brand identity and wayfinding.
 Meeting rooms are outfitted with a variety of furniture types and lighting that offer diverse work settings with a balance of functionality and aesthetic appeal.

-The building’s flexible, accessible infrastructure is concealed beneath elegant finishes, leaving the wooden ceiling exposed.
-More than just a headquarters, the progressive, future-ready workplace reflects the strength, professionalism, and values of the organization while embracing the warmth and integrity of the building material.
+The progressive, future-ready workplace reflects the strength, professionalism, and values of the organization while embracing the warmth and integrity of the building material.

 Photos by Tom Arban